German tax cut row worsens ahead of EU summit

-Merkel said in a speech in Wiesbaden on Saturday that the centre-right government was still aiming to cut taxes by 6 or 7 billion euros (5.2 or 6.1 billion pounds) in 2013, ahead of the next federal election, even though the Christian Social Union (CSU) allies oppose it.
+Merkel said in a speech in Wiesbaden on Saturday that the centre-right government was still aiming to cut taxes by 6 or 7 billion euros in 2013, ahead of the next federal election, even though the Christian Social Union (CSU) allies oppose it.

 "There's no way that the plan has been taken off the table," Merkel said, referring to the announcement on Thursday by Finance Minister Wolfgang Schaeuble and Economy Minister Philipp Roesler to cut taxes in 2013.